CoMP Meets Smart Grid: A New Communication and Energy Cooperation Paradigm: Optimal Solution

 Consider the case of $\beta_{ij}=0,\forall i,j\in\mathcal{N},i\neq j$, i.e., without energy cooperation.
 In this case, since it is known that $e_{ij} = 0,\forall i,j\in\mathcal{N},i\neq j$ is optimal for (P1), (P1) is simplified as

-In problem (P1-NoEC), it can be shown that the transmit power constraints at $N$ BSs in (\ref{eqn:no:energy:coop2}) may not be all tight in the optimal solution, especially when the available energy amounts at different BSs are substantially different.
-One extreme example justifying this argument is the case when there exists a BS $i \in\mathcal{N}$ with $E_i = 0$, while all other BSs have $E_j > 0,\forall j\in\mathcal{N}, j\neq i$, for which the power constraint at BS $i$ becomes $\sum_{k\in\mathcal{K}}b_{ik}p_{k}\le 0$.
-Since $b_{ik} > 0$ and $p_k \ge 0, \forall k\in\mathcal{K}$, it follows that the only feasible (thus optimal) solution to problem (P1-NoEC) is given by $p_k^* = 0,\forall k\in\mathcal{K}$.
-With this solution, the power constraints at all other BSs are not tight, i.e., $\sum_{k\in\mathcal{K}}b_{jk}p_{k}^* = 0 < E_j,\forall j\in\mathcal{N}, j \neq i$, and the achieved weighted sum-rate of (P1-NoEC) is zero.{\footnote{If the BSs apply other cooperative precoding techniques, e.g., the minimum mean square error (MMSE) based precoding, then the MTs may achieve a positive weighted sum-rate in this case.
-However, since the zero energy at BS $i$ results in a loss of $M$ spatial degrees of freedom, even under the MMSE precoding, the weighted sum-rate performance will still be severely degraded (though not necessarily be zero) as compared to the case with energy cooperation.}} From this special example, it can be inferred that with only communication cooperation among BSs but without energy cooperation, the harvested energy at some BSs (those with large harvested energy amount) may not be totally utilized and thus wasted; as a result, the achievable weighted sum-rate of MTs will be greatly limited by the BSs with less available energy.
+In problem (P1-NoEC), it can be shown that the transmit power constraints at $N$ BSs in (\ref{eqn:no:energy:coop2}) may not be all tight in the optimal solution, especially when the available energy amounts at different BSs are substantially different. {{As an extreme case, consider the setup with $N=2$ single-antenna ($M=1$) BSs cooperatively transmitting to $K=2$ MTs,}} in which the energy harvesting rate at BS 1 (e.g., with wind turbines) is much larger than that at BS 2 (e.g., with solar panels at night), i.e., $E_1 \gg E_2$.
+In this case, it is likely that for any feasible power allocation $\{p_{k}\}$ satisfying the power constraint of BS 2, i.e., $\sum_{k\in\mathcal{K}}b_{2k}p_{k}\le E_2$, it holds that $\sum_{k\in\mathcal{K}}b_{1k}p_{k} < E_1$ due to $E_1 \gg E_2$.
+Accordingly, the power constraint at BS 1 cannot be tight at the optimal solution, {{as will be shown later in the simulation results (cf. Fig. \ref{fig:4})}}.
+From this example, it can be inferred that with only communication cooperation among BSs but without energy cooperation, the harvested energy at some BSs (those with large harvested energy amount) may not be totally utilized and thus wasted\footnote{Another possible solution to reduce energy waste at each BS is to deploy energy storage device to store unused energy for future use, which however increases the operation cost of the cellular systems.}; as a result, the achievable weighted sum-rate of MTs will be greatly limited by the BSs with less available energy.
 In contrast, if there are both communication and energy cooperation in the case of $0<\beta_{ij}< 1,\forall i,j\in\mathcal{N},i\neq j$, it then follows from (\ref{eqn:v4:14}) that the total energy at all BSs will be used to maximize the weighted sum-rate (albeit that some energy is lost in the energy transfer), which thus results in a new {\it energy cooperation gain} over the conventional CoMP system, as will also be shown by our numerical results in Section \ref{sec:numerical}.